augustinmuster/CoupledElectricMagneticDipoles.jl/docs/src/index.md

 ## CPU Parallel/GPU running

+## Solvers

 ## Contact

-Author: Augustin Muster, augustin@must-r.com
+Authors: Augustin Muster, Diego Romero Abujetas, Luis S. Froufe-Pérez.

-Don't hesitate to ask questions if needed!
+Contact email: augustin@must-r.com

+We are open to any comments, ideas or questions about this software.
+Don't hesitate to write us, but please be aware that we are not guaranteeing support.